How To Hire A Carpenter

 Choosing the right tradesperson can be a complex decision.
 Getting an underqualified or unskilled carpenter can cost you time and money.

-You should have a good idea of what carpentry work you want done prior to contacting a trades person.
+You should have a good idea of what carpentry work you want completed prior to contacting a tradesperson.

 Have your plan set out so you know exactly what you want and within the time frame.

 Even a rough sketch can be something to work off.

 Consider giving examples of similar carpentry work that you like.